-Simply put, cash ratings indicate the amount of money, or jewellery (valuables), the insurer will cover in the event of a burglary.
-This is extremely useful as an insurance company may cover, for example, up to £1,000 of cash if stolen from your home, but if you have a safe with a cash rating of £10,000 and the cash is stored inside, you will be covered for that amount instead.
+Simply put, cash ratings indicate the amount of money, or jewellery (valuables), the insurer will cover in the case of a burglary.
+This is extremely useful as an Insurance company may cover, for example, up to £1,000 of cash if stolen from your home, but if you have a safe with a cash rating of £10,000 and the cash is stored inside, you will be covered for that amount instead.

 Before committing to a purchase, ensure that you consult a professional to assist you in deciding on the correct cash rating.